eaSyMaxSU/inc_index.nvim/README.md

 ## Description
-For incrementing numbers (dec | hex), alphbets easier, trying to improve quality of life for an asic engineering.
+For incrementing numbers (dec | hex), alphbets easier, trying to improve quality of life for an asic engineer, or others that may also need this.

 Example config: